Conditional flow matching for physics-constrained inverse problems with finite training data: Acknowledgments

 \section{Acknowledgments}

 This work was initiated while AD was a postdoctoral researcher at the University of Southern California.
 The authors acknowledge support from ARO grant W911NF2410401 and ARO cooperative agreement W911NF-25-2-0183.
 The authors also acknowledge the Center for Advanced Research Computing (CARC, \href{https://carc.usc.edu}{carc.usc.edu}) at the University of Southern California for providing computing resources that have contributed to the research results reported within this publication.
+The authors also acknowledge Brendan Kennedy and Ken Foo from the University of Western Australia for their contribution to the results presented in \Cref{subsubsec:TS}.
 AD was additionally supported by the John von Neumann Fellowship at Sandia National Laboratories.
 This material is also based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research under Award Number 25-028431.

 Sandia National Laboratories is a multi-mission laboratory managed and operated by National Technology \& Engineering Solutions of Sandia, LLC (NTESS), a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy’s National Nuclear Security Administration (DOE/NNSA) under contract DE-NA0003525.
 This written work is authored by an employee of NTESS.
-SAND2026-18362O.
+SAND2026-19587O.
 The employee, not NTESS, owns the right, title and interest in and to the written work and is responsible for its contents.
 Any subjective views or opinions that might be expressed in the written work do not necessarily represent the views of the U.S. Government.
 The publisher acknowledges that the U.S. Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this written work or allow others to do so, for U.S. Government purposes.
 The DOE will provide public access to results of federally sponsored research in accordance with the DOE Public Access Plan \url{https://www.energy.gov/downloads/doe-public-access-plan}.

 {Appendix~\Alph{section}} {\Alph{section}\arabic{subsection}} {\Alph{section}\arabic{figure}} {\Alph{section}\arabic{table}}